European Grey Sedge

 A vigorous, mounding and arching evergreen plant with striking deep green foliage; makes quite a statement in containers, as an accent in the border, or as a mass groundcover; tolerates boggy, wet soils, but is also drought tolerant once established

-European Grey Sedge's attractive grassy leaves remain dark green in color throughout the year.
-Neither the flowers nor the fruit are ornamentally significant.
+European Grey Sedge is primarily valued in the garden for its cascading habit of growth.
+Its attractive grassy leaves remain dark green in color throughout the year.

 European Grey Sedge is an herbaceous evergreen perennial grass with a shapely form and gracefully arching stems.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.